Extensor digiti minimi

 Definition

-Insertion: Extensor expansion, located at the base of the proximal phalanx of the finger on the dorsal side
+Insertion: Extensor expansion at the base of the proximal phalanx of the digit (dorsal aspect)

-Artery: Posterior interosseous artery which originates from the common interosseous artery and more proximally, the ulnar artery
+Artery: Posterior interosseous artery (branch of the common interosseous artery, ultimately derived from the ulnar artery)

 Nerve: Posterior interosseous nerve (C7, C8)

-Action: Extends the little finger at all joints
+Action: Extension of the little finger at all joints (MCP, PIP, and DIP)

 Antagonist: Flexor digiti minimi brevis